ven-sprdy/cypress_learning/README.md

 #### Videos

 Videos are placed in the path `./cypress/reports/videos`.
+To enable videos of test run enable "video" attribute in cypress.config.js

 ## Configuration